nethvish/nethvish/README.md

 ### Hi there, I'm Nethum Vishwadinu 👋
 ## I'm a Web Designer, Software Developer and a Tech Geek!!!

-* 🎓 I'm a undergraduate at Sri Lanka Institute of Information Technology
+* 🎓 undergraduate at Sri Lanka Institute of Information Technology
 * ⚡ looking forward to creating a career in web & software development.
-* 👨🏻‍💻 I’m currently learning everything 😅
+* 👨🏻‍💻 currently learning everything 😅
-* ✨ Fun fact: I love to play guitar 🎸
+* ✨ Fun fact: love to play guitar 🎸

 <h3 align="left">Connect with me:</h3>